tanyaclement/cpcda18.github.io/week-01.md

 For more details on how Docker works, see this [overview](https://docs.docker.com/engine/docker-overview/).

-How to use Docker from the iSchool Macs (in the classroom and in the lab):
+On your own computer, you'll have to download Docker (instructions are in the Discussion post for this week).
+At the iSchool, you can use Docker from the iSchool Macs (in the classroom and in the lab):

 1. Open a new terminal window.